cbmarcum/lazybones/README.md

 case yet, I'll document the manual installation process as well.

 The big changes from Lazybones are:
-1. The new project name and the application command are both now 'skeletor'
+1. The new project name and the application command are both now 'skeletor'.
 2. The user profile directory for configurations and template cache is now $USER_HOME/.skeletor
 3. Bintray repositories are no longer available.
 Eventually this configuration will be removed.
 4. A new URL based repository has been implemented for use by listing and creating projects from it.